Azure/Industrial-IoT/DEVELOPMENT.md

 1. When the solution is loaded, right click on the `WebService` project, select `Properties` and go to the `Debug` section.
 1. Add new environment variables with names below:
-   `PCS_IOTHUB_CONNSTRING` with the connection string for your Azure IoT Hub.
+   `IIOT_IOTHUB_CONNSTRING` with the connection string for your Azure IoT Hub.
-   `PCS_IOTHUBMANAGER_WEBSERVICE_URL` with the url of the iothubmanager service.
+   `IIOT_IOTHUBMANAGER_WEBSERVICE_URL` with the url of the iothubmanager service.
 1. In the same section set the `App URL` to `http://localhost:9042/swagger`
 1. Right click on the "WebService" project and "Set as StartUp Project".